kicaj29/nx-myorg/README.md

 This job has to be done manually: easiest way is to copy existing *.stories.ts and update it.

+#### Creating a e2e test for newly created story for newly added component

+It looks that there is no command that will create a e2e test for story for newly added component.
+Using ```nx g @nrwl/angular:storybook-configuration ui``` fails with error ```Path "/apps/ui-e2e/tslint.json" already exist.```.

+This job has to be done manually: easiest way is to copy existing *.spec.ts and update it.

 # Links
 https://blog.nrwl.io/storybook-support-run-many-command-ui-improvements-and-more-in-nx-8-8-90575cb5dda4